 Are there direct flights from the United States to Turkey?

-Yes, airlines such as Lufthansa and Turkish Airlines offer direct flights from major US cities (New York, Los Angeles, Chicago, Miami, Washington D.C.) to Turkey with an approximate flight time of 10-13 hours, depending on where you are flying from.
+Yes, airlines such as Lufthansa and Turkish Airlines offer direct flights from major US cities (New York, Los Angeles, Chicago, Miami and Washington D.C.) to Turkey with an approximate flight time of 10-13 hours.

 Hello!
 I'm Juan Jose, a boy from Extremadura who loves to travel and share his experiences with readers.
 I write articles for Visagov.com and I also help users to process electronic visas for all countries in the world that require it.
 I'm more of the mountains than the beach, so the quiet destinations with green landscapes are my favorites.